-Scott Wright served in El Salvador during the civil war with refugees and displaced rural communities through Caritas and the Archdiocese of San Salvador.
-He was director of the Ecumenical Program on Central America and the Caribbean, a faith-based organization working for peace and justice in the hemisphere.
-Most recently he advocated for the rights of asylum-seekers and survivors of torture at TASSC International, and served on the National Council of Pax Christi USA.
-He holds a Master of Divinity and an MA degree in mission and cross-cultural studies from the Washington Theological Union.
-He lives with his wife Jean Stokan and daughter in Maryland.
+Scott Wright worked with Caritas and the Archdiocese of San Salvador during the civil war in El Salvador, accompanying refugees and displaced peoples in areas of conflict.
+He is the former director of the Ecumenical Program on Central America and the Caribbean, a faith-based organization working for justice and peace in the hemisphere.
+He served on the National Council of Pax Christi USA, a national Catholic peace organization, and received a Master of Divinity degree from the Washington Theological Union, with a concentration in mission and cross-cultural studies.
+He lives with his family in Maryland.

 COMMUNICATIONS AND OUTREACH COORDINATOR